pivotal/docs-platform-automation/docs/tasks.md

     ---excerpt--- "reference/stage-configure-apply-usage"

 ### stage-product
-Staged a product to the Ops Manager specified in the config file.
+Staged a product to the Tanzu Operations Manager specified in the config file.

 === "Task"
     ---excerpt--- "tasks/stage-product"